-Flip4Mac Plugin This is probably the easiest solution as it enables QuickTime to playback WMV files.
-This plugin created by Telestream allows you to import, export and play Windows Media video and audio files on your Mac.
-The Flip4Mac WMV plug-in also works with other QuickTime based applications such as iMovie and Final Cut Pro meaning you can even edit WMV files on Mac too.
+This is probably the easiest solution to watch WMV files because it enables QuickTime playback of WMV files.
+This plugin, created by Telestream, allows you to import, export and play Windows Media video and audio files on your Mac.
+The Flip4Mac WMV plug-in also works with other QuickTime based apps like iMovie and Final Cut Pro, meaning you can even edit WMV files on your Mac too.

 The most versatile player out there, VLC media players lets you play WMV files without the Flip4Mac Plugin, although it’s only a playback solution; it doesn’t let you edit WMV files in QuickTime supported apps including iMovie and Final Cut.
 The great thing about VLC Media Player, however, is that it’s lightweight, fast, and can handle almost any media format you throw at it.